-Distinguishing Between the Grip and Tack
+Distinguishing Between Sticky and Tackiness

 Ultimately, we are concerned with spin production here, and any contributor to grip will do.
 Do not be concerned if your rubbers are not tacky.
 They were likely not designed to be.
 The vast majority of rubbers are only slightly tacky but still very spinny.

 Table tennis is a very spin-dominated sport.
 The shots we see performed at the top level are only made possible by having rubbers with high spin capability.

 Poor equipment is often blamed for weak performance in sports.
 Almost comically so.
 It’s a cheap excuse to explain why you didn’t play as well as you should have.
 But in table tennis, your paddle is a big deal.
 For high-level players, there is a strong relationship between the quality of the racket and performance.

 I’ve lost to vacationers at resorts in the past simply because I was wielding some crappy unbranded paddle.
 Now put me against those same people with my own racket and I doubt they would get more than a couple of points.
 It really does make that much difference.